Clindamycin and Tretinoin

 - Some weather conditions may irritate the skin.
 Talk with the doctor.

 - It is common to have skin irritation with clindamycin and tretinoin.
 These reactions may include burning, dry skin, itching, peeling, redness, and scaling.
-Call your doctor if you have skin irritation that is very bad, bothers you, or does not go away.
+Call your doctor if you have skin irritation that is severe, bothers you, or does not go away.

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.